Qovery/qovery-client-javascript/docs/EnvironmentSecretApi.md

 ## editEnvironmentSecret

-> SecretResponse editEnvironmentSecret(environmentId, secretId, secretEditRequest)
+> Secret editEnvironmentSecret(environmentId, secretId, secretEditRequest)

 Edit a secret belonging to the environment